LokoMoloko98/mea-munera-lambda/README.md

 # mea-munera-lambda
 Latin for "My Lambda Functions"

 Welcome to the `mea-munera-lambda` project!
-This repository contains a collection of AWS Lambda functions designed to perform various tasks efficiently and effectively.
-While these functions are available for use, they were primarily developed for internal purposes.
+This repository contains a collection of AWS Lambda functions I use on various projects.
+These functions are designed to perform various tasks efficiently and effectively.

 ## Features

-- **Scalable**: Automatically scales with the load.
-- **Cost-effective**: Pay only for the compute time you consume.
-- **Flexible**: Supports multiple programming languages.

-## Getting Started

-To get started with deploying and using these Lambda functions, please refer to the [documentation](docs/).
+* Automated versioning and deployment using GitHub Actions.
+* Lambda functions packaged and uploaded to an S3 bucket.
+* versions.json tracks the latest version of each function.

+## How It Works
+Changes to a Lambda function directory trigger a workflow.
+The directory is zipped, versioned, and uploaded to S3. versions.json is updated with the new version.

 ## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please open an issue or contact us at [support@example.com](mailto:support@example.com).

-Thank you for using `mea-munera-lambda`!
+I welcome any contribution or feedback that would improve this project.